chloeandisabel/pql/README.md

 Matching Expressions
 --------------------

-Matching expressions match the presence or absence of a specific set of facts in a stream.
+Matching expressions match the presence or absence of a specific set of events in a stream.

     MATCH ALL AS pageviews WHERE type IS 'PageViewed'

+When applied to a stream, matching expressions produce a set of zero or more *matches*, each consisting zero or more events.
+An expression is said to match a stream if its set of matches has at least one member.

 A matching expression can be broken down into the following parts:

 - match keyword: `MATCH`
-- cardinality operator: `ALL`
+- selective expression: `ALL`
 - naming expression: `AS pageviews`
-- conditions: `WHERE type IS 'PageViewed'`
+- filtering expression: `WHERE type IS 'PageViewed'`